32xnabin/live_bus_departure_demo/README.md

 backend , frontend and android app ... download and install the APK to see the live demo.. working on native ios with swift for the future

+when you install android app or the run the reat frontend just type any Australian City and the it will autocomplete the place name.

+The data is live Public transport feed from https://opendata.transport.nsw.gov.au/

 ![](files/demo.gif)

 # Backend : Spring-boot api